CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 | 12-13 | +1 | 28-29 | +9 |
 | 14-15 | +2 | 30 | +10 |

 **Hit Points (HP)** are a measure of your current fortitude.
-When your HP hits 0, you are knocked unconscious.
 Your hit point maximum starts equal to your Endurance.
 Every time you gain a level, increase it by half your Endurance (rounded up).

+When your HP hits 0, you become unconscious and suffer a stress point.
+If your HP goes below the negative value of your HP maximum, you die.

 **Power Points (PP)** are a measure of your current stamina, and are spent on powers.
 Your Power Point maximum starts equal to your Endurance.
 Every time you gain a level, increase it by your END.

+When your PP hits 0, any powers you have active end.
+If it is the first time this has happened during a mission, you suffer a stress point.

 **Speed** is a measurement of how far in Units you can move per turn.
 It is equal to 5 plus your character's AGI.